KSAH-42/RabbitOM/README.md

 # About the connection class

-First of all, unlike http which is stateless protocol, any rtsp clients must maintain there socket opened during all the time when calling differents methods.
+➡️ First of all, unlike HTTP which is a STATELESS protocol, RTSP is STATEFULL.

+Thats means, that any rtsp clients must keep it's own socket opened during all the time when calling any methods.

 The RtspConnection class will give you more features and a direct access to the protocol messaging layer.
 The following code demonstrate how to list the supported methods available on a security camera: